 2022 October till now: Pastor Jung is detained by police for investigations.
 Pre-trials begin in late 2022.

 2023 Mar 3: Even though the pre-trial is ongoing, Netflix features the series “In the name of God: A Holy Betrayal”, which features 3 episodes of one-sided accusations against Pastor Jung.
-The series was produced by Director Cho from MBC (Korea), and the rights of broadcast was sold to Netflix.
-The series features a completely one-sided account of Pastor Jung, built on the narrative provided Kim Do Hyeong, the mastermind who had previously attempted to extort money from Providence and was revealed to have questionable personal motives for his crusade (see news here).
+The series features a completely one-sided account of Pastor Jung, built on the narrative provided Kim Do Hyung, the mastermind who had previously attempted to extort money from Providence and was revealed to have questionable personal motives for his crusade (see news here and here).
 He also recruited at least 2 ex-members who made sexual allegations that were not based on any evidence, which was revealed in the 2008 court testimony not featured by Netflix.
-Kim Do Hyeong assembles largely the same accusers from the past, and the series mixes in a few new alleged victims to connect the narrative from the past.
+Kim Do Hyung assembles largely the same accusers from the past, and the series mixes in two new alleged victims (Maple and Amy) to connect the narrative from the past.
+However, they bring mainly verbal accusations, with only one actual concrete evidence (an audio recording) that has not been accepted in court because of many issues surrounding the audio file’s evident manipulation (see Article 1 and Article 2).

-Christian Gospel Mission features a series of articles explaining the other side of the story.
-(Detailed opinion article, Opinion, Taiwan CGM statement)
+Christian Gospel Mission features a series of articles and videos explaining the other side of the story.
+(Articles: Detailed opinion article, Opinion, Taiwan CGM statement, Videos: Investigative Series (Ep.
+1 to 9) – Turn on Eng Subtitles)